Gleichschaltung: Propaganda and societal integration

 The Gleichschaltung also included the formation of various organizations with compulsory membership for segments of the population, particularly the youth of Germany.
 Boys first served as apprentices in the Pimpfen (cubs), beginning at the age of six, and at age ten, entered the Deutsches Jungvolk (Young German Boys) and served there until joining the Hitler Youth proper at age fourteen.
 Boys remained there until age eighteen, at which time they entered into the Arbeitsdienst (Labor Service) and the armed forces.
 Girls became part of the Jungmädel (Young Maidens) at age ten and at age fourteen were enrolled in the Bund Deutscher Mädel (League of German Maidens).
 At eighteen, BDM members generally went to the eastern territory for their Pflichtdienst, or Landjahr, a year of labor on a farm.
 By 1940, membership in the Hitler Youth numbered some eight million.

+Coordination of the trade union movement

+The German trade union movement had a long history, dating to the mid-nineteenth-century.
+At the time of the Weimar Republic, its largest grouping was the General German Trade Union Federation (ADGB).
+This was an umbrella organization that was formed in July 1919 and was originally composed of 52 unions with about 8 million workers.
+It was generally affiliated with the Social Democratic Party (SPD) and was on the left of the political spectrum.
+In March 1920, it was instrumental in calling a general strike that led to the collapse of the right-wing Kapp Putsch that attempted to overthrow the republic.
+It was led from January 1921 by Theodor Leipart.
+Following the economic downturn of 1929, the resulting sharp rise in unemployment caused a large drop-off in membership but, by 1932, it still represented an estimated 3.5 million workers in some 30 unions.

+When the Nazis came to power at the end of January 1933, there was some sentiment for a general strike by SPD politicians and trade unionists, but the national leadership was wary of such an action in the face of the worst unemployment crisis the nation had experienced.
+Though there were some sporadic isolated incidents, no general policy of resistance was undertaken.
+The Nazis embarked on a policy of violence and intimidation against all their opponents, including the SPD-affiliated trade unions.
+In an effort to safeguard his organization and its members, Leipart declared the ADBG politically "neutral" within weeks of the Nazis coming to power.
+Meanwhile, Party leaders convinced conservative elements among the police, the judiciary, prison administrators and civil servants that suppression of the labor movement was justified.